Luca06Luwa/Luca06Luwa/README.md

 - Packaging Frost Softwares programs to the scoop package manager (kind of complex)

-- Porting Clone Hero PTB to the scoop package manager (will take time)
+- Porting Clone Hero PTB to the scoop package manager (still need to workout sha1 verification)

 - Other small shitty projects that don't work (most of the time)

 ---
 ### Archived projects or projects that I don't want to work on anymore:

-- Clone Hero Control Panel (Made redundent by the upstream devs and me adding CH to the scoop package manager).
+- Clone Hero Control Panel (Made redundent by the upstream devs and by me adding CH to the scoop package manager).

 ---
 ### Finished Projects: